libraryofcelsus/Aetherius_AI_Assistant/readme.md

 29. Once you have made a backup, you can start using the "Auto" mode, this mode has Aetherius decide for itself whether or not it should upload to its memories.

-30. To run Aetherius Locally using Oobabooga, first install the web-ui at: https://github.com/oobabooga/text-generation-webui/releases/tag/snapshot-2023-10-29
+30. To run Aetherius Locally using Oobabooga, first install the web-ui at: https://github.com/oobabooga/text-generation-webui/releases/tag/snapshot-2023-11-05
 (To use Google Colab, use the Notebook file in the "./Colab Notebooks" Folder.
 To use the Public Api with Aetherius, change the "HOST_Oobabooga" in the settings json to the given non-streaming Url.
 To use multiple Hosts, separate them with a space.)  <a target="_blank" href="https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Oobabooga_Public_Api.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

 Oobabooga Text-Ui just changed how their api works.
-The most up to date version that works is snapshot-2023-10-29 This can be done through the release menu or **git clone https://github.com/oobabooga/text-generation-webui --build snapshot-2023-10-29**
+The most up to date version that works is snapshot-2023-11-05 This can be done through the release menu or **git clone https://github.com/oobabooga/text-generation-webui --build snapshot-2023-11-05**

-31. Then, under the "Interface Mode" tab, enable the api checkbox in both fields.
+31. Then, under the "Interface Mode" tab, enable the api checkbox in the "Available Extensions" field only.
 Then click apply and restart the interface.

 32. Next, navigate to the models tab.
 Uncheck the autoload models box and then input "TheBloke/Llama-2-13B-chat-GPTQ" into the downloads box.
 Other models may work, but this is the one that is tested.